Amateur Photographer

 Alfred Stieglitz's The Last Joke (also known as A Good Joke), Bellagio, won first place in the Amateur Photographers "Photographic Holiday Work Competition", appearing in the 25 November 1887 issue.

-Amateur Photographer is a British photography magazine, published weekly by Kelsey Media.
+Amateur Photographer is a British photography magazine, published fortnightly by Kelsey Media.
 The magazine provides articles on equipment reviews, photographic technique, and profiles of professional photographers.

 About the magazine

 Amateur Photographer was first published on 10 October 1884 by Hazell, Watson and Viney, making it over 140 years old.
 It has established itself as the world's number one weekly photography magazine.
 Some of the most renowned photographers such as Alfred Stieglitz, Frank Meadow Sutcliffe, David Bailey and Bob Carlos Clarke have written for the magazine over the years.

 This magazine is now owned by Kelsey Media which acquired it (with World Soccer) from Future plc (owner of competing titles Digital Camera and Digital Photographer) after Future acquired TI Media, the previous owner of the magazine.

+Starting with the 5 May 2026 issue, the magazine moved to a fortnightly schedule, with each edition expanded to 100 pages.
+The change came in response to reader feedback and coincided with the publication's first redesign in twelve years, which brought a new logo, updated cover layout, and a switch to a staple-free, higher-quality print format.